kingformatty/E2E-NLG-Project/README.md

 # CS269 NLG Course Project: Sentence Controllable DA-based E2E Generation in Restaurant Domain

-# Notice

 The code of our course project is modified based on [https://github.com/UKPLab/e2e-nlg-challenge-2017](https://github.com/UKPLab/e2e-nlg-challenge-2017)

 1. We found a critical error in the original code, which could possibly make the training wrong. (components/model/modules/attention/attn\_bahd.py#68)

-and we have already fixed it in our project.
+and we have already fixed it.

-2. Transformer model is added in our project.
+2. Transformer model is added.

 ## Background info